nixworks/public/news/2006/10/10/README.md

 ##### Atlantic Airways Flight 670
 ### [ A chartered Atlantic Airways Flight 670 skids off the runway at Stord Airport in Norway, killing four people. ](/news/2006/10/10/a-chartered-atlantic-airways-flight-670-skids-off-the-runway-at-stord-airport-in-norway-killing-four-people.md)
-_Context: Norway, Stord Airport, Atlantic Airways Flight 670_
+_Context: Norway, Atlantic Airways Flight 670, Stord Airport_

 ##### insurgents
 ### [ Iraqi police announce they have found a total of 110 corpses at locations across Baghdad in the previous 48 hours, thought to be more victims of insurgent death squads.
 In addition, a bomb planted under a car explodes in the city's southern district of Doura, killing 10 people. ](/news/2006/10/10/iraqi-police-announce-they-have-found-a-total-of-110-corpses-at-locations-across-baghdad-in-the-previous-48-hours-thought-to-be-more-victi.md)